kohls-admin/kohls-admin/README.md

 This project utilizes [Moonwave](https://eryn.io/moonwave/) for managing our documentation.

-To contribute to the Kohl's Admin documentation, follow the steps outlined in the [Contributing (Codebase)](#contributing-codebase) section before moving forward.
+To contribute to the Kohl's Admin documentation, follow steps 1-3 outlined in the [Contributing (Codebase)](#contributing-codebase) section before moving forward.

 ## Prerequisites